Mohit-procoder/redux-course/README.md

-This repo contains all details you need to know about redux and hoe to use it.
+This repo contains all details you need to know about redux .